montag451/lpcap/README.rst

     print(h:loop(10, lpcap.dump, d))
-    -- the three lines below are not really necessary since the GC will -- automatically execute these functions for us but it's a good practice to -- release resources when they are needed anymore. f:freecode()
+    -- the three lines below are not really necessary since the GC will -- automatically execute these functions for us but it's a good practice to -- release resources when they are not needed anymore. f:freecode()
     d:close()
     h:close()